ksm/SwiftInFlux/README.md

 This document is an attempt to gather all the Swift features that are still in flux and likely to change.

 ### Contributing
-To contribute just add a row to the table below and send a pull request in.
+To contribute just add add a section below (don't forget to update Table of Contents!)

 ### Table of probable Swift changes